 It’s common practice for companies in all industries to invest time and money making sure their sales associates know all about their territories, the company history, the products they sell, and the competitive marketplace.
 However, they often stop short in preparing their associates to design and deliver persuasive sales presentations that focus on what their prospects are interested in hearing.

 Before you invest the appropriate time in rehearsing your presentation, make sure your presentation structure and focus are right.
 Here are four principles to help you deliver a successful sales presentation and establish a new client relationship:

 1. Find Clarity

 Imagine that a busy executive says, “You have exactly ten minutes to tell me what you want me to know about your company.”
 At any stage of the sales process, you should know in advance what your prospect is really asking.
 The real question is, “What do I need to know about how your company can improve our company?
 Will your products or services solve a problem, create new opportunities, increase savings, maximize earnings, simplify our processes, develop our human capital, or increase market share?”
-At this point, the executive is more interested in their company than yours.
-When you accomplish this, you are more likely to have the opportunity to present your solutions more formally.
+At this point, the executive is more interested in his company than he is in yours.
+Accomplish this, and you have the opportunity to present your options more formally.

 2. Ask Questions

 The key to connecting with a client is conversation and asking questions.
 The quality of client information received depends on the quality of your questions, as well as waiting for and listening to the answers!
 A successful encounter early in the sales process should probably consist mostly of open-ended questions, the kind that require essay answers rather than just yes or no. And never rush on with preprogrammed questions that indicate you have paid no attention to the answer you just received!